absop/ReadOnlyIndicator/README.md

 }
 ```

-You can change the `indicators` from emojis to plain strings.
+You can change the `indicators` from emojis to plain strings or empty strings.